At A Glance: Our Top 6 Picks for Dog Diapers

 There’s no real difference in rectum location between male and female dogs, but the urethral openings are in drastically different places.
 For females, the urethral opening is tucked between their legs and tail, next to the vaginal opening and the rectum.

 The urethral opening for males, on the other hand, is located quite some distance away from the “crotch” area.
 A male dog’s penis resides in a sheath of skin on the lower portion of his belly, meaning that the urethral opening is positioned a fair distance in front of the rear legs.

-Female diapers look like a typical diaper, except that they feature a hole through which your dog’s tail can protrude.
-These cover the urethral opening, vaginal opening and rectum of female dogs.
+Diapers for female dogs look kind of like typical baby diapers, except that they feature a hole through which your dog’s tail can protrude.
+These cover the urethral opening, vaginal opening, and rectum of female dogs.

-Male diapers, on the other hand, are usually designed like a band, and they wrap around a dog’s lower belly region.
+Male dog diapers, on the other hand, are usually designed like a band or a belly wrap, and they wrap around a dog’s lower belly region.
 These diapers only cover the urethral opening of boys.

-In a nutshell, this means that females always need female diapers, but males can use either style to suit their needs.
-Just be sure that if you use female diapers for your male dog, the belly portion comes up far enough to cover the tip of his penis.
+In a nutshell, this means that females always need female dog diapers, but male dogs can use either style to suit their needs.
+Just be sure that if you use female dog diapers for your male dog, the belly portion comes up far enough to cover the tip of his penis.
 If it doesn’t, you may need to use a male and female diaper at the same time to ensure sufficient coverage.

-There are a number of things to think about when picking out good diapers for your large-breed dog.
+There are a number of things to think about when picking out good dog diapers for your large breed dog.
+In this section, we will take you through some of the most important considerations for pet owners.
 Some of the most important include: